How to Tell if a Copyright Infringement Claim is Real

 While SEO’s emphasis is usually on the mechanics of optimization, inbound marketing uses visual content to grab and hold visitors’ attention.
 The enormous amount of copy on the web means that visual content is a necessary element to encourage audience engagement and continued sharing.

-Social media is more important than ever for high ranking in search engine results pages, but social media management has not traditionally been associated with SEO.
+Social media is more important than ever for high ranking in search engine result pages, but social media management has not traditionally been associated with SEO.
 However, social media management is an integral part of inbound marketing to drive increase traffic, awareness, authority, and SEO opportunities.

 On the surface, SEO and inbound marketing may appear to have several differences; however, both have one thing in common: the customer.